How space travel can unite a fractured world

 By Christmas Eve, the Apollo 8 crew — Frank Borman, Bill Anders and Jim Lovell — had made history.
 For the first time, humans had traveled to another world.

 "This is Apollo 8 coming to you live from the moon," Borman announced after activating a small hand-held TV camera.
-The crew took a few minutes to show viewers what the surface of the moon looked like from about 70 miles above the surface.
+The crew took a few minutes to show viewers what the moon looked like from about 70 miles above the surface.

 NASA had told the astronauts they should say something appropriate during the broadcast.
 But few knew what they would choose to say.
 An estimated 1 billion people in 64 countries were tuning in.